xujingmei111/scGCO/README.md

 * scGCO_simulate_100k.ipynb: benchmark the running time of scGCO using simulated data with 100K cells.
 * scGCO_simulate_500k.ipynb: benchmark the running time of scGCO using simulated data with 500K cells.
 * scGCO_simulate_1M.ipynb: benchmark the running time of scGCO using simulated data with 1M cells.
-* scGCO_simulate_script.ipynb: benchmark the running time of scGCO using simulated data with cell numbers upto 10K.

-This script should take less than 2 minutes to finish on a typical 8 cores computer.